-With the emergence of the EPA the Jamaican government was forced to adjust its modus operandi in the sugar industry.
-In carrying out the assessment it was critical to determine the specific issues to be considered, including this emerging trade policy; the potential impact of changes in trade regimes on the Jamaican sugar industry, possible future scenarios and policy options, and the associated implications for the environment and biodiversity.
-This made it possible to indentify the social, economic and environmental implications of each of the most likely future scenarios for the industry and to develop a model that would give a better array of social, economic and environmental outcomes for Jamaica.
+With the emergence of the EPA the Jamaican government is forced to make adjustment to it modus operandi in the sugar industry.
+In carrying out the assessment it was critical therefore to determine the specific issues to the considered given this emerging trade policy; the impact of changes in trade regimes on the Jamaican sugar industry, possible future scenarios and policy options, and the associated implications for the environment and biodiversity.
+Identifying the social, economic and environmental implications of each of the most likely future scenarios for the industry and to develop a model that would give a better array of social, economic and environmental outcomes for Jamaica became the fundamental imperative for the Jamaican government.